 Even the word “product” is so multifaceted: commercial, industrial, plant, equipment, service, software, immaterial, platform, beverage, apparel, insurance, extended, etc. You can find a lot of discussion about the “technical” side of product management—PLM systems and integrations, model based systems engineering, digital twins, Industrial Internet of Things, to name a few.

 So how on earth could I claim writing an ABC about this topic?
 Well, I have always liked challenges, and at the same want to spice up the discussion a bit and select a slightly different angle to start writing from!

 One of my favorite movies is Glengarry Glen Ross written by David Mamet.
-It is one of those “must see” movies for people aspiring to learn how to (or how not to) sell.
-Set in the real estate business, it has intense atmosphere, great dialogue (warning: profanity also…), awesome cast and a pivotal scene where a new sales “coach” has been sent to boost the performance of a local team.
-This aggressive and to the point person delivers a memorable punch line for the sales guys: A B C — Always Be Closing.
+It is one of those must-see movies for people aspiring to learn how to (or how not to) sell.
+Set in the real estate business, it has an intense atmosphere, great dialogue (warning: profanity also…), and an awesome cast.
+It also has a pivotal scene where a new sales “coach” has been sent to boost the performance of a local team.
+This aggressive and to-the-point person delivers a memorable punch line for the sales guys: A B C — Always Be Closing.

 “ABC – Always Be Competitive”

 Competitiveness is about providing superior value to customers, winning deals over competition, AND sustaining higher profitability.
 It’s easy to win deals by dropping product prices, but without doing the same for the product cost, it will lead your company to perish.
 Establishing and sustaining competitive advantage requires much more — you can dive into the concept for example in the 1985 book by Michael E. Porter.

 Diving one level deeper into competitiveness and profitability, we reach Customer Value, Price and Cost.
 Those three things are by far the most important things to decide about your product.
 What customer problem you intend to solve, at what price do you plan to sell it, and at which cost must you produce it.